 Learning has always been a complex sociological and psychological concept.
 There are thousands of theories on how an individual learns and each individual has their own understanding of their particular best practices.
-A commonly accepted psychological theory is that humans are capable of holding five (plus of minus two) pieces of information in their short term memory.
-Long term memory is much more expansive, but is theoretically accessed through repetition of things that we originally hold in short term memory.
+A commonly accepted psychological theory is that humans are capable of holding five (plus or minus two) pieces of information in their short term memory.
+Long term memory is much more expansive but is theoretically accessed through repetition of things that we originally held in short term memory.

 So, let’s look at some ways with which we can combat boredom and learn English without studying.

 SWITCH YOUR VIDEO GAME LANGUAGE TO ENGLISH

 Although it may seem a little obvious, it’s something that people don’t always know about.
 Most major video games, including many mobile app games, offer the option to switch the audio and written, language to English.
 If we are being honest, the shock of an interactive game unfolding before your eyes in a foreign language can be kind of difficult to start with, but before you know it, you’ll be repeating lines from your favourite games in your sleep.